wappointment/wappointment/readme.txt

 == Changelog ==

+= 2.1.0 - 2021-03-19 =
+* Can create up to 3 services
+* Can create up to 2 calendars
+* Lot of interfaces improvements and bug fixes

 = 2.0.3 - 2021-03-01 =
 * Improved calendar synch
 * Fixed issue with availability calculation on edge case